oldmoe/litestack/README.md

 #### Direct litedb usage

-litedb can be used exactly as the SQLite3 gem, since litedb iherits from SQLite3
+litedb can be used exactly as the SQLite3 gem, since litedb inherits from SQLite3

 ```ruby
 require 'litestack'